PrefectHQ/prefect/docs/index.md

 **Prefect UI & Prefect Cloud**

-See how [Prefect's UI and cloud hosted functionality](ui/overview/) can make orchestrating dataflows a joy.
+See how [Prefect's UI and cloud hosted functionality](ui/overview/) can make coordinating dataflows a joy.

 **Collections**